PragsPud/protein-viewer-docker/README.md

 Then open your browser and navigate to http://localhost:8080 to start using the protein viewer.

-You can also use a specific version by replacing `latest` with a specific tag or SHA.
+You can also use a specific version by replacing `main` with a specific tag or SHA.

 ### Verifying Image Signature

 This image is signed using Cosign.
 To verify the signature:

-`cosign verify ghcr.io/pragspud/protein-viewer-docker:latest`
+`cosign verify ghcr.io/pragspud/protein-viewer-docker:main`

 ## GitHub Pages